 IGMP snooping can help reduce cluttered traffic on the LAN.
 With IGMP snooping enabled globally, the DXS-1210 Series Switch will forward multicast traffic only to connections that have group members attached.

-The settings of IGMP snooping are set by each VLAN individually.
+The settings of IGMP snooping is set by each VLAN individually.

-L2 Features > L2 Multicast Control > IGMP Snooping > IGMP Snooping Settings
+Figure 4.89 - L2 Features > L2 Multicast Control > IGMP Snooping > IGMP Snooping Settings